College of Agriculture, Food and Environmental Sciences Celebrates Four Outstanding Seniors

 A smiling man holding a plaque

-On campus, Wassman was a part of FarmHouse Fraternity, CAFES Ambassador’s, Little International and Agronomy and Precision Ag Club where he spearheaded much of the planning for SASES event, hosted on SDSU’s campus in the spring.
-SASES is the national gathering of agronomy clubs.
+On campus, Wassman was a part of FarmHouse Fraternity, College of Agriculture, Food and Environmental Sciences Ambassadors, Little International and Agronomy and Precision Ag Club, where he spearheaded much of the planning for the Students of Agronomy, Soils, and Environmental Science event, hosted on SDSU’s campus in the spring.
+Students of Agronomy, Soils, and Environmental Science is the national gathering of agronomy clubs.

-The following summer, Wassman returned to Crystal Valley as a Precision Ag Intern, pulling planter data, riding along to clients, planting plots, working on a spray drone team, scouting fields and soil sampling.
-When his boss left that summer, Wassman took over his full-time vacancy for the remained of the summer.
+The following summer, Wassman returned to Crystal Valley as a precision ag intern, pulling planter data, riding along to clients, planting plots, working on a spray drone team, scouting fields and soil sampling.
+When his boss left that summer, Wassman took over his full-time vacancy for the remainder of the summer.

 This past summer, Wassman interned for Wyffel’s Hybrid as a sales intern.
 Along with his internship experience, Wassman also farms his own ground and makes all the management decisions including logistics, marketing and planting.